By ANNE MARXZE D. UMIL and RONALYN V. OLEA

 Other NDFP consultants Leopoldo Caloza and Eduardo Sarmiento were convicted of trumped-up criminal charges and are serving their sentences at the National Bilibid Prisons in Muntinlupa.

 According to Karapatan, there are more than 600 political prisoners in the country.
 Based on November 2019 data of the group, 382 were arrested under President Duterte’s administration.

 Kapatid, families and friends of political prisoners, have been calling for the release of their loved ones.

 Aug.
 26, 2019 – Peace consultant Esterelita Suaybaguio, 59, is arrested by police operatives in her residence in Quezon City.
 She was charged with illegal possession of firearms and explosives.
 According to human rights group, Karapatan, Suaybaguio was sleeping when operatives arrived around 2:00 a.m.
 The group said the police planted a 9mm loaded pistol and a grenade in her bag.

-March 13, 2020 – Julius Giron, 70 years old is killed together with his wife, Lourdes Tan Torres and their aide in Baguio City.
+March 13, 2020 – Julius Giron, 70 years old is killed together with Lourdes Tan Torres and another unidentified male companion in Baguio City.
 The Communist Party of the Philippines belied police claims that an arrest warrant was about to be served but Giron’s group fired at the arresting team that led to their death.
-Giron and his wife were both suffering from infirmities of old age, the CPP said.
+Giron and Torres were both suffering from infirmities of old age, the CPP said.

 Aug.
 10, 2020 – peace consultant and peasant leader Randall Echanis is stabbed to death in his rented apartment in Novaliches, Quezon City.
 A neighbor was also killed in the incident.
 He was the second consultant killed under the Duterte administration after the killing of Randy Felix Malayao in January 2019.
 Echanis was the current chairman of Anakpawis Partylist and deputy secretary general of Kilusang Magbubukid ng Pilipinas.